 “Why don’t you smile more often?
 It will make you happy!”

-That was an advice I got recently.
+I got that advice recently.
 Many of us get that advice.
 Leo Widrich, Co-Founder of Buffer, was once told by one of his teachers, “Why don’t you smile more?
 Go learn how to do it!”

-But is it always hold true?
+But does it always hold true?
 If we put on a smile even when we’re not feeling happy, does it lift our mood?

 Popular wisdom says so.